elementor/elementor-developers-docs/src/getting-started/first-addon.md

 }
 ```

-Now that you’ve seen how easy it is to build addons, it’s time to take advantage of the growing Elementor market and start working on your own cool ideas.
-And remember, in addition to this detailed documentation, you can also turn to the [Elementor Community Hub](https://elementor.com/community/) and [Elementor Academy](https://elementor.com/academy/) for additional support.
+Now that you’ve seen how easy it is to create your first Elementor addon, it’s time to take advantage of the growing Elementor market and start working on your own cool ideas.

+Continue reading more about [Building Advanced Addons](./../addons/) with best practices, codding standarts and even more [code examples](./../addons/addon-example/).